 Pruning With Precision Machine Vision Systems

 Meanwhile, across the globe, California-based Vision Robotics is hard at work creating a system considerably larger than Wall-Ye V.I.N. to tackle pruning tasks.
 Canterbury University’s Australia campus is developing a similar pruning robot as well.
-All three projects have a common imaging system that feeds into an AI focused on 3D modeling to determine which vines make the cut.
+All three projects have a common imaging system that feeds into an AI that is focused on 3D modeling to determine which vines are cut.

 Robotics Helping Harvest

-Once the cluster-heavy vines are ready for harvest, machine vision and robotics come into play in a big way.
+Once the cluster-heavy vines are ready for harvest, machine vision, AI and robotics come into play in a big way.
 Identifying which grapes are going to produce the best wine is an arduous task made easy with the incorporation of modern technology.
 Take for instance the robots in place at the Hall Vineyards in Napa Valley, California.
-Once grape clusters have been harvested, the robots on location are fed the clusters to identify which make the cut and which do not.
-Taking more than 10,000 photos a second, the robot is capable of conducting an analysis of each photograph virtually instantly.
+Once grape clusters have been harvested, the robots on location are fed the clusters to identify which cut and which do not.
+Taking more than 10,000 photos a second, the robot is capable of analyzing each photograph virtually instantly.

 The operator inputs what parameters the robot uses to identify what is acceptable and what is not.
 All acceptable specimens proceed to a “good fruit” bin at the end of a conveyor, while the rejected fruit is blasted off the line with a precision burst of air.
 This is just one way that robots improve the efficiency of vineyard operations and enable winemakers to create even more satisfying beverages.

-Another example emerges in the EU project, VineRobot, that uses color cameras, Infrared thermography, and GPS techniques to obtain agronomical and physiological data from the vineyard in real-time.
-By combining all the necessary data to reach a conclusion, VineRobot is able to alert operators and other staff of nutrient deficiencies in plants and ready for harvest fruits based on pigmentation.
-Throughout the process, Vine Robot is actually creating a complete representation of the vineyard’s crop-quality as a result of the data gleaned from its sophisticated vision sensors and systems.
+Another example emerges in the EU project, VineRobot, which uses color cameras, Infrared thermography, and GPS techniques to obtain agronomical and physiological data from the vineyard in real-time.
+By combining all the necessary data to conclude, VineRobot can alert operators and other staff of nutrient deficiencies in plants and ready for harvest fruits based on pigmentation.
+Throughout the process, Vine Robot is creating a complete representation of the vineyard’s crop quality as a result of the data gleaned from its sophisticated vision sensors and systems.